Theater Faculty

 About

 Aaron Landsman is a theater artist and teacher.
 His work includes site-specific productions in the kinds of places where people perform their lives: homes, offices, buses and meeting rooms, as well as more traditionally staged works.
 Landsman is an Abrons Arts Center Social Practice Artist-in-Residence, a 2017-18 Guggenheim Fellow in Theater, a former Arts Fellow and current Visiting Lecturer at Princeton, and the 2013-15 Gammage resident artist at ASU Gammage.
 His recent projects have been presented in New York at Abrons Art Center, The Chocolate Factory Theater, EMPAC, and HERE Art Center.
 From 2012-14 his participatory theater work City Council Meeting, created with Mallory Catlett and Jim Findlay, was presented in Houston, Tempe, New York, San Francisco and Keene, NH, with funds from NPN, NEFA’s National Theater Project, MAP, Jerome and LMCC.
 He is currently in year three of a 20-year art and activism project about gentrification called Perfect City, which is being funded by LMCC, the Rubin Foundation, Graham Foundation, Abrons Arts Center, and 200+ Kickstarter donors.
-He's making a new pair of performance works with The Chocolate Factory, as well as a multi-media encounter about translation and oligarchy, in collaboration with Clarinda Mac Low and Lewis Center alum Ogemdi Udi, along with artists and activists in Serbia and Nigeria.
-In addition to Princeton, Aaron has taught at Juilliard, NYU, and Bard, and guest lectured at many schools.
+He was recently commissioned by Gaudeamus Musikweek to write the libretto for the new music-theater work Follow, composed by Igor Silva and performed by Ensemble Klang with vocalist Stephanie Pan.
+Follow toured the Netherlands and Portugal in Fall 2021.
+Landsman is making a new pair of performance works with The Chocolate Factory, as well as a multi-media encounter about translation and oligarchy, in collaboration with Clarinda Mac Low and Lewis Center alum Ogemdi Ude, along with artists and activists in Serbia and Nigeria.
+In addition to Princeton, he has taught at Juilliard, NYU, and Bard, and guest lectured at many schools.
 He co-created and continues to teach professional development workshops through the Creative Capital Foundation.
-As a performer, Aaron worked for ten years with Elevator Repair Service Theater, with whom he performed at The Public, New York Theater Workshop, and on tour in the US, Europe, UK and Australia.
+As a performer, Landsman worked for ten years with Elevator Repair Service Theater, with whom he performed at The Public, New York Theater Workshop, and on tour in the US, Europe, UK and Australia.
 He also appeared with Richard Maxwell, Tory Vazquez, Julia Jarcho and Andea Kleine.
 His writing is published or forthcoming in Theater, Ghost City Review, Hobart, Painted Bride Quarterly and other journals.
+Landsman's first book, The City We Make Together (co-authored with Mallory Catlett), was published in August 2022 by the University of Iowa Press.

 NEWS + PERFORMANCES